rafi983/lws_ai-studio/README.md

 **Pro Tip:** This feature is perfect for seeing how a small change in a prompt or a different seed affects the final outcome!

+### 📂 Organize Your Workflow with Image Collections

+As you generate more artwork, managing your creations becomes essential.
+The **Collections** feature addresses this by providing a powerful, album-like system directly within the application.
+It allows you to group related images into named collections, such as "Project Logos," "Sci-Fi Landscapes," or "Character Studies."

+This transforms the application from a simple image generator into a structured creative workspace, helping you maintain a tidy environment and easily access images for specific projects.

+## How to Use

+1.  **Find an Image**: On the "Create Image" page, hover over any generated image to reveal the action icons.
+2.  **Add to a Collection**: Click the **Add to Collection** icon (a folder with a plus sign).
+A modal window will appear.
+3.  **Create or Select**:
+    * To create a new collection, type a name in the input field at the bottom and click the checkmark.
+    * To add to an existing album, simply click on its name from the list.
+4.  **View & Manage**: Navigate to the **Collections** page using the main header.
+Here you can view all your albums, see the images within them, remove specific images, or delete entire collections.

+## How It Works (Technical Breakdown)

+* **Local Persistence**: All collection data is stored directly in the user's browser in `localStorage` under the key `lws-ai-collections`.
+The data is structured as a JSON object where each key is a unique collection ID.
+* **Centralized State Management**: A dedicated React Context, `CollectionsContext.jsx`, manages the state for all collection-related data.
+It uses a `useReducer` hook for predictable state transitions (e.g., `CREATE_COLLECTION`, `ADD_IMAGE_TO_COLLECTION`).
+* **Lazy Initialization**: The context uses the "lazy initializer" pattern with `useReducer` to synchronously load all data from `localStorage` the moment the app starts.
+This prevents race conditions and ensures data is always ready for display on page load.
+* **Component Integration**: The `ImageCard` component has been updated with a button that opens the `AddToCollectionModal`, a self-contained component for handling the creation and selection logic.
+The `CollectionsPage` dynamically renders the collections and their contents by pulling state from the `CollectionsContext`.

+## Data & Privacy

+The power of this feature lies in its simplicity and privacy.

+* All of your collections and images are stored **locally on your computer** within your browser's storage.
+No data is ever sent to an external server.
+* This ensures your work remains private and accessible even if you are offline.

 ### ⚙️ Advanced Generation Controls
 - **Model Selection:** Choose from dynamically fetched AI models.
 - **Seed Control:** Lock a seed for reproducibility or leave blank for randomness.